Impact of Nutrition on Canine Gut-Organ Axes

 Summary

-The gut microbiome functions far beyond simple digestion, operating as a sophisticated command centre that communicates directly with multiple organ systems throughout your dog’s body.
-These bidirectional communication pathways, known as gut-organ axes, represent one of the most significant advances in our understanding of canine health and offer powerful opportunities for nutritional intervention.
-This comprehensive guide explores the three major gut-organ axes—the gut-skin axis, gut-joint axis, and gut-oral axis—examining how imbalances in gut microbial communities can manifest as skin conditions, joint deterioration, and oral disease, whilst providing evidence-based dietary strategies to support optimal health across all these interconnected systems.
+This guide provides an in-depth exploration of four major gut-organ axes—the gut-skin axis, gut-joint axis, gut-oral axis, and gut-brain axis—examining how imbalances in gut microbial communities can manifest as skin conditions, joint deterioration, oral disease, and behavioural challenges, whilst providing evidence-based dietary strategies to support optimal health across all these interconnected systems.

 Key Takeaways